 Cybersecurity: Software Company Affected by Ransomware Attack

 On August 4, the business software and services provider, Advanced announced a disruption on their system.
-Authorities later acknowledge that the cybersecurity threat was a result of a ransomware attack.
+Authorities later acknowledged that the cybersecurity threat was a result of a ransomware attack.

 There were five systems mainly affected which include Adastra (111 call handlers and GP records), Caresys (care homes), Staffplan (care organizations), Odyssey (clinical decision making), CareNotes (mental health trust patient records), and eFinancials (a public sector financial management system.)

 According to the threat intelligence provided to the company, UK authorities and expert advisors classified what happened as purely financially motivated.
 To this date, the results of the investigation have not identified whether sensitive data is at risk but more information about potential data access will be available in the upcoming weeks.